sparktsang/sparktsang.github.io/philosophy.md

 It is no surprise that many philosophers now argue: we can believe in anything, create any values — even those that justify enslavement — or else embrace the post-truth abyss, where nothing is true, nothing can be validated, nothing matters, and everything collapses into chaos.
 This is how civilization collapses: into nihilism.
 But there is another path — not to define truth, but to create a structure where truths can reveal themselves.
 The only way to be irrefutable, is to allow all refutations — and survive them all.

 The world did not merely fail Amina.
 It failed the very condition for truth to exist.

-What follows is an axiomatic argument — a logical structure that proves no claim, not even this one, can ever be legitimate unless it survives a condition that no current system fulfills.
-That condition is called the Epistemic Constitution.
+Yet, before the fire could reduce her life’s work to ash, a single, charred fragment was salvaged from the Gatekeeper's hearth.
+What is written on it is not a plea for pity.
+It is a cold, mathematical indictment of the human species.
+It is the axiomatic proof that no claim — not even this one — can ever be legitimate unless it survives a testing ground that no current society provides.

+**These are Amina’s surviving words.
+This is the source code of the Epistemic Constitution:**

 A1.
 Knowledge is only possible if we know what we know.
 A2.
 Justice is only possible if we know what is just.